You might not have realised it yet, but this blog is all part of a big experiment.

 Some Final Words

 One of the things I love about digital marketing is that challenge of it.
 It’s rarely easy.

 This experiment though, is going to be one of my toughest to date.

 A big part of me thinks that all those experts are probably right.
 I mean, it’s difficult to argue with numbers like that.
 So many new travel bloggers enter the fray every day…I’m just not sure if creating something new and unique is totally possible, let alone enough.

 On the other hand, I read plenty of successful travel blogs by people who are just churning out mediocre content, rehashing the same old stuff.
 If they can do it, why can’t I?

 So let’s see whether all those experts know what they’re talking about.
 Or whether all the travel bloggers out there flying the flag for location independence and telling everyone to start their own travel blog are really onto something.

 Over To You

-I want to finish off by saying a heartfelt thankyou to each and every one of you who are following along with me on this journey.
+I want to finish off by saying thankyou to each and every one of you who are following along with me on this journey.